SWE-UniStuttgart/Qlunc/Preview.md

 ## Creating the lidar:

-Then once we have created the modules, we can made up a lidar object just in the same way:
+Then once we have created the module(s), we can made up a lidar object just in the same way:

 - Creating a class for the _Lidar_A_: